-If you’re looking for capital to purchase or renovate real estate, then you’ll likely want to narrow your search for business loans.
+If you’re looking for capital to purchase or renovate real estate, then you’ll want to narrow down your search for business loans.

 With commercial real estate loans, you can access financing for this specific purpose—plus, the property that you purchase or improve with the proceeds will, in turn, act as collateral for that very loan.